 This presentation celebrates the 15th anniversary of Gretel, a 14 foot female white shark that entered a shallow estuary in Massachusetts on September 21, 2004.
 She was tagged immediately, but remained trapped in the pond for two weeks.
 As she progressively weakened, her fate remained in the hands of a group of biologists.
 Gretel was the first white shark tagged with satellite-based technology in the North Atlantic and, in many ways, an omen of what was to come.

 The Phoenix Islands Protected Area (PIPA) is the largest and deepest UNESCO World Heritage Site on the planet, and was one of the catalysts for large-scale marine conservation in the Pacific and globally.
 PIPA is now one of the oldest large-scale marine protected areas and has experienced 3 major high thermal events (resulting in coral bleaching).
-The fate of PIPA’s ecosystems have implications for climate survival the world over, as does the success of PIPA’s policies and enforcement.
+The fate of PIPA’s ecosystems has implications for climate survival the world over, as does the success of PIPA’s policies and enforcement.
 The PIPA science program formally began in 2010; a decade later, what have we learned?
 And in the decade to come, what do we need to know?

 Randi Rotjan is currently a Research Assistant Professor at Boston University.
 Her research ranges from tropical to temperate corals, and she investigates questions related to ecophysiology and resilience.
 She is the Chief Scientist of the Phoenix Islands Protected Area Conservation Trust, and the co-Chair of the Phoenix Islands Protected Area Scientific Advisory Committee.
 Rotjan is a member of The Explorers Club, a member of W2O (Women Working for Oceans), and is an active member of the editorial board for several peer-reviewed journals.
 She also serves on the Board of Directors for The Nature Conservancy-Caribbean, and the Friends of the Middlesex Fells.Randi Rotjan